floriansiepe/floriansiepe.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a software developer somewhere in the nowhere of North Hessia.
 My interests include software development in all kinds of forms.
-In particular the Java ecosystem, cloud-native business apps as well as modern web applications.
+In particular, the fields of Big Data and Full-Stack development are my home.

-My primary technologies include both the Java and the Javascript world.
-Frameworks like [Angular](https://angular.io), [Spring Boot](https://spring.io) or [Quarkus](https://quarkus.io) are my primary toolsets.
+My primary technologies include both the Python, Java and the Javascript world.
+Frameworks like [Sklearn](https://scikit-learn.org), [Scipy](https://scipy.org) or [Angular](https://angular.io) and [Quarkus](https://quarkus.io) are my primary toolsets.